 and the normalization:

 \end{itemize}

-The strategy is as follows: first of all, we show that the Poisson kernel satisfies a certain PDE in Lemma~\ref{lem::PoissonH_pde}; then we show that the conditional density in~\eqref{eqn::conditionalYgivenX} gives a martingale observable for $\gamma^M$ in Lemma~\ref{lem::lerw_observable}.
-With these two lemmas at hand, we solve the driving function from the martingale observable.
+The strategy is as follows: first, we show that the Poisson kernel satisfies a certain PDE in Lemma~\ref{lem::PoissonH_pde}; then we show that the conditional density in~\eqref{eqn::conditionalYgivenX} gives a martingale observable for $\gamma^M$ in Lemma~\ref{lem::lerw_observable}.
+With these two lemmas at hand, we obtain the driving function from the martingale observable.
 This last step involves a non-trivial calculation where Lemma~\ref{lem::PoissonH_pde} plays a crucial role.

-\begin{lemma} For $a<w<b<c$ and $z\in\HH$, consider the function $P(z; a, w, b, c)$ in~\eqref{eqn::PoissonH_def}.
+\begin{lemma} For $a<w<b<c$ and $z=x+\ii y\in\HH$, consider the function $P(z; a, w, b, c)$ in~\eqref{eqn::PoissonH_def}.
 Denote by $\partial_x$ the partial derivative with respect to the real part of the first (complex) variable and by $\partial_y$ the partial derivative with respect to the imaginary part of the first (complex) variable.
 Define

 Then, we have $\LD P(z;a,w,b,c)=0$. \end{lemma}